choudharyamit3400/microservices-springboot/README.md

-This is a  work in progress  microservice architecture that could be followed to learn SpingBoot Cloud based Microservices at one place .
+This is a  work in progress  microservice architecture that could be followed to learn SpringBoot Cloud based Microservices at one place .
 There is ongoing work to add  a lot of other capabilities and modules needed to create a real world application like system.
-Below mentioned modules & patterns  are used to create these micro services .
+Below-mentioned modules & patterns  are used to create these microservices .

 Spring Cloud
-1. Sping Cloud
+1. Spring Cloud
-2. Sping Cloud Apigateway
+2. Spring Cloud Api-gateway
-3. Sping Cloud Config
+3. Spring Cloud Config
 4. Service Cloud Service Registry with Netflix Eureka
 5. Spring Cloud Bus with Rabbit Mq
 6. Distributed Tracing with Sleuth
-7. Distirbuted log monitoring & analysis with Zipkin
+7. Distributed log monitoring & analysis with Zipkin
 8. API documentation with openAPIDoc with  Swagger UI-- In progress
 9. Spring Boot Starter
 10. Spring Test Suite
 11. MySql with CRUD repository
 12. Fault Tolerance and Fallback strategy --> Circuit Breaker & Retry with Ressilence4j (Hystrix is depreciated )
-13. Load Balancing by Spring Cloud Default Gateway (Ribbon is depreceated with Spring Boot 3)
+13. Load Balancing by Spring Cloud Default Gateway (Ribbon is deprecated with Spring Boot 3)
-14. Global Exeption Hanlders -- In progress
+14. Global Exception Handlers -- In progress

 CI CD
 1. AWS ECS & Fargate - In progress
 2. Docker  - In progress
 3. AWS EKS - In pipeline
-4. Auto Scalling -in pipeline
+4. Auto Scaling -in pipeline
-5. GitHub Actions - in prgress
+5. GitHub Actions - in progress

 User Authentication and Authorization
 1. STS
 2. user password encoder and decoder
 3. JWT token grant  & validation
-4. OAUTH with OIDC & PKCE (Proff Key for Code Exchange)
+4. OAUTH with OIDC & PKCE (Proof Key for Code Exchange)
 5. Social Login
 6. Federated Login (Ping & OKta )
 7. AWS Cognito based User Authentication